b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 letter.
 However, since I'm not a mathematician then I'll use the lowercase names (they are easier to the fingers).

-Matrices are quite useful in mathematics and in everyday life, e.g statistical programs or programs rendering computer graphics rely on them heavily (chances are you used them without even being aware of it).
+I remember that the first time that I was introduced to the matrix algebra I found it pretty boring and burdensome.
+However, believe it or not, matrices are very useful in mathematics and in everyday life, e.g statistical programs or programs rendering computer graphics rely on them heavily (chances are you used them without even being aware of it).

 Anyway, here is the task.
 Read about matrix multiplication, e.g. on [Math is Fun](https://www.mathsisfun.com/algebra/matrix-multiplying.html) or watch a